pdhoff/Hierarchical-modeling-of-count-data/C19ARModelFittingWithnegbinHGLM.md

        \beta_{j,8} \log y^c_{j,t-4} .
 \] A similar model is fit for the case data.

-Load in some data that has alreay been setup for AR model fitting:
+Load in some data that has already been setup for AR model fitting:

 ``` r
 lag<-4